 It is not for nothing that this kind of meditation makes up one of the cleansing elements in Hatha Yoga.
 It provides cleansing for the eyes.
 The tears shed from the fixed gaze help remove any dirt or objects present in the eyes.

 Regular practice leads to further purification and even management of some eye conditions.
-Beyond the physical cleansing, trataka is also regarded as yoga for the eyes and the ethereal body which results in a more in-depth development of clarity and intuition making it easy to see issues in a new light and find solutions to them.
+Beyond physical cleansing, trataka is also regarded as yoga for the eyes and the ethereal body which results in a more in-depth development of clarity and intuition making it easy to see issues in a new light and find solutions to them.
 (Further reading: Make More Effective Decisions by Using Your Intuition)

 3. Revitalizes the body

 The relaxation achieved during candlelight meditation allows your body to rest and eases the tension mentally and across all the muscles.
-This rest provides the body and opportunity to rejuvenate itself, and when you come out of the meditation, you are refreshed.
+This rest provides the body an opportunity to rejuvenate itself, and when you come out of the meditation, you are refreshed.

 While the rejuvenation effect is common to all kinds of meditation techniques, the use of candle meditation goes one step further.

-With the fresh vigor and determination, it becomes easier to attain success and also go through the hard times without losing your focus and confidence.
+With fresh vigor and determination, it becomes easier to attain success and also go through the hard times without losing your focus and confidence.

 4. It helps you achieve intense calmness and a more profound sense of inner peace

-Another benefit of candlelight meditation is the way it enables you to calm your thoughts and emotions and derive and a deeper understanding of inner peace from the deep focus.
-Naturally, candles have a calming and soothing effect which explains their use in massage parlors, dining areas and even in sacred places.
+Another benefit of candlelight meditation is the way it enables you to calm your thoughts and emotions and derive a deeper understanding of inner peace from the deep focus.
+Naturally, candles have a calming and soothing effect which explains their use in massage parlors, dining areas, and even in sacred places.